Naruto Shippuden: Ultimate Ninja Storm 4: Gameplay

 A new addition to the gameplay is the ability to switch characters mid-fight, with the top image showing the duo of Naruto and Sasuke teaming up to defeat the enemy Madara.
 The bottom is a quick time event, common in the series' boss fights.

 Ultimate Ninja Storm 4s gameplay is similar to that of previous games in the series, in which players battle each other in 3D arenas.
 A returning feature, omitted since the original Ultimate Ninja Storm, is the ability to wall-run; players can battle on the sides (walls) of each arena.
 A major change to the feature is the ability to have one character on the wall and the other on the field; the second player was originally also moved to the wall to keep the battle flowing and the system in check.
-The game has the largest number of fighters in series history.
 Its roster includes 106 fighters from the Naruto universe, including duplicates of the same characters, such as Naruto (Part 1) and Naruto (Six Paths Sage Mode).
 The game also includes characters from the films The Last: Naruto the Movie (2014) and Boruto: Naruto the Movie (2015).
-There is total of over a hundred characters in the game.

-The option to select one of three fighting types was removed; it was introduced in Naruto Shippuden: Ultimate Ninja Storm Revolution, restoring the rest of the series' strongest attacks, Ultimate Jutsu and Awakenings system which enhances the fighting capabilities of fighter for a limited time.
+The option to select one of three fighting types was removed; it was introduced in Naruto Shippuden: Ultimate Ninja Storm Revolution, restoring the rest of the series' strongest attacks, Ultimate Jutsu, and Awakening system, which enhances the fighting capabilities of fighter for a limited time.
 Another new feature is the ability to swap characters during battle, similar to games such as Marvel vs. Capcom 3.
-Awakenings and ultimate jutsus can be shared by switchable characters; players can build their meter with one character and switch to the other, using the same abilities with the other character (which shares the life bar).
+Awakenings and Ultimate Jutsu can be shared by switchable characters; players can build their meter with one character and switch to the other, using the same abilities with the other character (which shares the life bar).
 Also new to the series is the ability to break weapons and armor in free and boss battles with the ability to inflict elemental damage; fire can burn away clothing, but players can get rid of fire by moving quickly across the area or being attacked with water.

-A player can initially play the main story mode about the Fourth Shinobi World War set after the events of Naruto Shippuden: Ultimate Ninja Storm 3 Full Burst. which it is divided into lineal chapters involving the parallel encounters Naruto and Sasuke have until reuniting.
+A player can initially play the main story mode following the Fourth Shinobi World War set after the events of Naruto Shippuden: Ultimate Ninja Storm 3 Full Burst, divided into lineal chapters involving the parallel encounters Naruto and Sasuke have until reuniting.
 Optional chapters focused on the supporting cast's past are also available to play.
 Similar to previous Storm games, the history mode has boss fights with quick time events and hack and slash elements.
-When they complete the mode, the player can travel across an open world to recreate fights from previous series installments.
-The DLC Road to Boruto also focuses on the same open world but restricted to Hidden Leaf Village with sidequests being available besides completing its main narrative.
+Upon completing the mode, the player can travel across an open world to recreate fights from previous series installments.
+The DLC Road to Boruto also focuses on the same open world but restricted to Hidden Leaf Village with side quests being available upon completing its main narrative.